sfu-compbio/PhISCS/README.md

 ## Installation
 PhISCS is written in Python and C. It supports both Python 2.7 and 3.
 Currently it is intended to be run on POSIX-based systems (only Linux and macOS have been tested).

-> **RECOMENDATION**:  At the moment, in cases when both, single cell and bulk data are used as input, we recommend the use of PhISCS-I over PhISCS-B (due to more thorough tests and software validation that we have performed for PhISCS-I).
-However, when single cell data is the only input, we have extensively tested both implementations and, since PhISCS-B can have potential running time advantage in this case, we recommend its use over PhISCS-I.
+> **RECOMENDATION**:  At the moment, in cases when both, single-cell and bulk data are used as input, we recommend the use of PhISCS-I over PhISCS-B (due to more thorough tests and software validation that we have performed for PhISCS-I).
+However, when single-cell data is the only input, we have extensively tested both implementations and, since PhISCS-B can have potential running time advantage in this case, we recommend its use over PhISCS-I.

 <a name="installationilp"></a>
 ### PhISCS-I